next-actions/pytest-mh/docs/articles/get-started.rst

     and read it side by side.**

-We will use `sudo <https://www.sudo.ws/>`__ as the application to test for this getting started guide as sudo is known by every power user so changes are that you are already familiar with it.
+We will use `sudo <https://www.sudo.ws/>`__ as the application to test for this getting started guide as sudo is known by every power user so chances are that you are already familiar with it.
 Additionally, sudo tests allows us to show many pytest-mh features.
-Note, that these tests were written only as an example and sudo itself is not using pytest-mh for its tests at this moment and there are no plans to do so.
+Note, that these tests were written only as an example and sudo itself is not using pytest-mh for its tests at this moment and as far as we know there are no plans to do so.

 .. seealso::